dyascj/personal-website/content/blog/frutiger-aero-flat-design-and-the-soft-tech-renaissance.md

 imageAlt: "Fish and birds aero wallpaper with soft gradients and glassy effects"
 ---

-## We Were Promised Jetpacks: The Lost Future of Frutiger Aero

 In the early 2000s, tech had a soul.
 Or at least, it felt like it did.

 The aesthetic of the time, retroactively dubbed Frutiger Aero, painted a hopeful, hyper-modern picture of the future.
 It was named after the ubiquitous typeface Frutiger and the smooth, high-gloss airiness of UI design trends in Windows XP, early Android, and various airport terminals and inflight screens.
 It blended clean sans-serif fonts with glassy buttons, gradients that mimicked light refracting through water, soft shadows, and nature-themed backdrops that felt almost utopian.